 As a prerequisite of admission, Valley West School requires parents or legal guardians along with the student, to visit the school's campus.
 During the interview process, a school official will explain the school's purpose, services, policies and procedures.
 The interview will allow the student and parents/guardian to tour the facilities and observe the school in operation.
-Parents/guardians and the student will sign an Admission Agreement (see attached sheet), a release of information form, and medical forms.
+Parents/guardians and the student will sign an Admission Agreement, a release of information form, appropriate medical forms, an emergency pick up form, and other informational forms.
 In addition, a copy of the student's school health record including immunization history will need to be furnished to our school nurse before the student may attend classes.